Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Introduction

-Depending on the nature of the facility to be located, it may be natural for agents to report specific types of preferences.
-For instance, if the facility's location has a positive impact on the area - such as a museum that attracts tourists that subsequently consumes in local shops and restaurants - agents may prefer it to be located closer to their location, and the further away it is located, the less desirable it is.
-This scenario induces single-peaked preferences, where each agent has an ideal point, and the further away the facility is from that point, the worse off the agent is. \cite{black1948decisions, black1948rationale} was the first to discuss single-peaked preferences and demonstrated that the median voter rule, which selects the median of the declared peaks, is strategy-proof and selects the Condorcet winner.
-Later, \cite{moulin1980strategy} and \cite{barbera1994characterization} provided characterizations of all strategy-proof rules within this domain, known as the ``generalized median voter rules."
-In contrast, if the facility has a negative impact for the neighborhood - such as a nuclear plant that produces radioactive waste, which may be dangerous for the health - agents may prefer it to be located far away from their location, and the further away it is located, the more desirable it is.
-This scenario induces single-dipped preferences, where each agent has a least preferred point, and the further away the facility is from that point, the better off the agent is. \cite{barbera2012domains} and \cite{manjunath2014efficient} established that within this domain, all strategy-proof rules have a range of at most two alternatives.
+Nevertheless, many social and economic situations naturally lead to restricted preference domains such as determining the location of a public facility.
+Depending on the nature of the facility to be located, it may be natural for agents to have specific types of preferences.
+For instance, if the facility has a positive impact on the area - such as a museum that attracts tourists that consume in local shops and restaurants - agents may prefer it to be located closer to their own location.
+This situation induces single-peaked preferences, where each agent has an ideal point, and the further away the facility is from that point, the worse off the agent is. \cite{black1948decisions, black1948rationale} was the first to discuss single-peaked preferences and demonstrated that the median voter rule, which selects the median of the declared peaks, is strategy-proof and selects the Condorcet winner.\footnote{A Condorcet winner is a candidate who would receive the support of more than half of the electorate in any one-to-one election against each of the other candidates.} Later, \cite{moulin1980strategy} and \cite{barbera1994characterization} characterized all strategy-proof rules within this domain as ``generalized median voter rules."
+In contrast, if the facility has a negative impact on the neighborhood - such as a nuclear plant that produces radioactive waste and poses health risks - agents may prefer it to be located far away from their own location.
+This situation induces single-dipped preferences, where each agent has a least preferred point, and the farther away the facility is from that point, the better off the agent is. \cite{barbera2012domains} and \cite{manjunath2014efficient} established that within this domain, all strategy-proof rules have a range of at most two alternatives.

-We are interested in the location of a public facility, such as a train station, a soccer stadium, or a shopping mall, where agents may exhibit different types of preferences.
-On the one hand, a train station can be useful for someone who takes the train daily to go to work, leading to single-peaked preferences with the peak at her house or workplace.
-On the other hand, train stations are noisy, and those agents living or working nearby may report single-dipped preferences with the dip at their house or workplace.
-This situation results in a society that is partitioned into agents with single-peaked preferences and agents with single-dipped preferences. \cite{berga2000maximal} and \cite{achuthankutty2018dictatorship} demonstrated that the Gibbard-Satterthwaite result still holds when the set of admissible preferences for each agent includes all single-peaked and all single-dipped preferences.
-Therefore, further constraints on this mixed preference domain are necessary to escape the Gibbard-Satterthwaite impossibility result.